humanitec/about/docs/roadmap.md

 ### Cost Control

-Humanitec enables self-service for engineering teams by allowing developers to spin up new environments and provision resources like databases, file storage, clusters, and many more on the fly.
-However, not all of those resources are used all the time, and enabling teams to oversee and control their infrastructure usage better can generate significant savings.
-The new Cost Control capabilities such as on-demand and scheduled environment pausing will help to reduce spendings on idle resources while maintaining the same level of self-service for developers.
+Humanitec allows developers to spin up entire environments on demand.
+However, not all of those environments are used all the time and idle environments still cost money.
+The new Cost Control capabilities such as on-demand and scheduled environment pausing will help to reduce spend on idle environments.
+At the same time, developers can still spin up paused environments on demand so they are not blocked.

 ## Q4 2022 and beyond